vin-ni/hover-on-touch/README.md

 ```

+### Css

-In the CSS you need to rename your hover function this way:
+In the CSS you need to rename your hover functions this way:

 ```css
 .cover:hover